vijaydaultani/vijaydaultani.github.io/academics.md

 ## Teaching

 * **IIT TA**
-1. CSL 332/632: Introduction to Database Systems
-   Responsible for evaluation of assignments, demonstration, viva, Evaluation of answer scripts and conducting labs.
+Responsible for some tasks like evaluation of assignments, demonstration, viva, evaluation of answer scripts and conducting labs.
+1. CSL 201: Data Strucutres.
+2. CSL 861: Special Topics in Hardware Systems.
+3. CSL 332/632: Introduction to Database Systems.

 * **Mentor at Coursera**
 	I completed the prerequisite training, earned the certificate for course Coursera Mentor Community and Training Course.
 You can find certificate [here](https://www.coursera.org/account/accomplishments/records/8CXZFB7WB3UY).
 After completing the training, I am volunteering as a Mentor for this [Machine Learning: Regression](https://www.coursera.org/learn/ml-regression) course on Coursera.